isomerpages/seab-corp/pages/About GCE Advanced Level.md

 ---
 <p>The Singapore-Cambridge General Certificate of Education Advanced Level
-(GCE A-Level) examination is an annual national examination that is taken by school and private candidates, in Singapore.</p>
+(GCE A-Level) examination is an annual national examination that is taken by school and private candidates in Singapore.</p>
 <p>More information about the GCE A-Level examination is available below.</p>
 <p>The Singapore-Cambridge General Certificate of Education Advanced Level
-(GCE A-Level) examination was introduced in 1975, and it was delinked from the United Kingdom’s GCE A-Level examination in 2002, as part of the Ministry of Education (MOE) Singapore’s efforts to gain greater control of the management of the examination.
+(GCE A-Level) examination was introduced in 1975.
+It was delinked from the United Kingdom’s GCE A-Level examination in 2002, as part of the Ministry of Education (MOE) Singapore’s efforts to gain greater control of the management of the examination.
 The GCE A-Level examination is closely aligned to the